-A creative designer is someone who handles design used to promote a company, or its product and services.
-Creative designers are employed in a variety of fields, including print, broadcasting and advertising.
-Some creative designers specialize in artwork for publications or websites, others specialize in electronic design, and others specialize in commercial design.
-But no matter the industry, creative designers are an important part of helping a company build an identity and ultimately, remain profitable.
+A creative designer is someone who uses design skills to promote a company, or its products and services.
+Publishing, broadcasting and advertising companies employ creative designers.
+Creative design positions include graphic designers, industrial designers and multimedia artists.
+Some creative designers specialize in artwork for publications or websites, others in product packaging and some in sets for video and film productions.
+Creative designers play an important role in helping a company build an identity and remaining profitable.

 Creative designers implement their own ideas or build on ideas generated by clients, creative directors or marketing and advertising managers.
 Commercial creative designers make graphic design art for businesses that need design elements for logos, product packages or marketing materials.
 In the electronic arena, creative designers create banners for web pages or graphics for television broadcasts.
 In the advertising and publishing industries, creative designers make graphics used to complement or illustrate articles or ad layouts.
 Seasoned designers often can transfer their skills from one field to another.

 Since creative designers often interact with creative teams, managers and clients, they need strong communication skills.
 To maintain a wealth of current ideas, they must stay abreast of current trends in products, the arts, entertainment, marketing and advertising.
 Creative designers must possess good organization and analytical skills and have expert knowledge of creative tools such as graphic design programs.